EconomyLens.com

 Canada and the US are locked in trade negotiations in hopes to reach a deal by July 21. ©AFP

-Washington (AFP) – Canada will face a 35 percent tariff on exports to the United States starting August 1, President Donald Trump said in a late-night letter to Prime Minister Mark Carney that upends negotiations between the neighbors and close allies.
+Washington (AFP) – Canada will face a 35 percent tariff on exports to the United States starting August 1, President Donald Trump said in a late-night letter to Prime Minister Mark Carney that upends negotiations between the close allies.
 The notice was the latest of more than 20 such letters Trump has issued since Monday as he continues to widen a global trade war, adding in an interview that countries which have yet to receive a letter from him would see a 15 percent or 20 percent levy.

 Related

-Canada and the US have been locked in trade negotiations in hopes of reaching a deal by July 21, but the US president’s latest threat appeared to have shifted that deadline.
-Both Canada and Mexico are trying to find ways to satisfy Trump so that the USMCA free trade deal uniting the three countries can be put back on track.
+Canada and the United States have been locked in trade negotiations in hopes of reaching a deal by July 21, but Trump’s latest threat appeared to have shifted that deadline.
+Both Canada and Mexico are trying to find ways to satisfy Trump so the USMCA free trade deal uniting the three countries can be put back on track.
+“Throughout the current trade negotiations with the United States, the Canadian government has steadfastly defended our workers and businesses.
+We will continue to do so as we work towards the revised deadline of August 1,” Carney posted Thursday night on X.

+The USMCA replaced the previous NAFTA accord in July 2020, after Trump successfully pushed for a renegotiation during his first term in office.
+It was due to be reviewed by July next year, but Trump has thrown the process into disarray by launching trade wars after he returned to office in January.
 Canadian and Mexican products were swiftly hit by 25 percent US tariffs this year, with a lower rate for Canadian energy.
 Trump targeted both North American neighbors, saying they did not do enough on illegal immigration and the flow of illicit drugs — particularly fentanyl — across borders.
 Canada contributes less than one percent of the drug to the illicit US supply, according to Canadian and US government data.
-Trump eventually announced exemptions for goods entering his country under the USMCA, covering large swaths of products.

 © 2024 AFP